adamggibbs/slide-puzzle-solver/README.md

     - 4x4Output files include shuffles of 30 and 40

 #### Output Files for Pruning
-    - Tests run for pruning files comparing all methods including some comparisons to the brute force sequential solver with out pruning.
+    - Tests run for pruning files comparing all methods including some comparisons to the brute force sequential solver without pruning.

 ## How to compile and run on the command line: